 The modulo operation is a fundamental concept in mathematics and computer science, used to find the remainder of an integer division.
-In Python, this operation can be performed using the modulus operator %
+In Python, this operation can be performed using the modulus operator %.
+In this tutorial, we will explore how to calculate a mod b in Python.

 Introduction to Modulo Operation